Changes at Courage

 What is Courage?

 Courage UK is not the Catholic ministry promoting chastity founded by Father John Harvey (based in New York, with other branches worldwide).
 If you are looking for that organisation, please go to www.couragerc.net.
-The UK branch of CourageRC (known as EnCourage) can be found at www.encouragetrust.org.uk.
+The UK branch of CourageRC (now known as the UK Courage Apostolate) can be found at www.couragerc.net/Great_Britain.html.

 Who is it for?